zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 184] (#msdiv184) {#msdiv184 .ref .msdiv} (15 - 15)

 [APZ 184.1] (#apz184 .1) {#apz184 .1 .ref .apz} "It is some of the past
-Dryawalla” is a fact that some of the past editors have been born because of the fact that they have dried up.
+Dryawalla" is a fact that some of the past editors have been born because of the fact that they have dried up.
 Any unnoticed consequences that can be irritated and unnoticed.
 Past Karma Collections have dried up Karma Collections Dumb, constipation.

 [APZ 184.2] (#apz184 .2) {#apz184 .2 .ref .apz} "The Future Will Never Fain Because
-The future is what the future is to say, “Let not be a clayey (a clayey) not to be present.
+The future is what the future is to say, "Let not be a clayey (a clayey) not to be present.
 Future editors have a certain lust, a malicious sneak, a mortal sneak, Dimensional sneezing, optical sneezing, clayey sneezing If they were born, let not have these sneers.
 Without bottom, unflammable, inconspicuously, Dirty, Noothless.

 [APZ 184.3] (#apz184 .3) {#apz184 .3.ref .apz} "Because of editors in the center
-If the Upadana is unborn.” “mean” at the existing time The images tell pain, sagna, numbers, consciousness.
+If the Upadana is unborn." "mean" at the existing time The images tell pain, sagna, numbers, consciousness.
 Editors of Existing Time Cravingly or optically or inconspicuously, inconspicuously, unobtrusively, happy Novelly.
 Basanoganuwa,Pleasure, descending, descending, parochting, entering, flirting With constipation, it is possible to unraveliously.

-[APZ 184.4] (#apz184 .4) {#apz184 .4 .ref .apz} "behave” is lust
+[APZ 184.4] (#apz184 .4) {#apz184 .4 .ref .apz} "behave" is lust
 Since the malice was constipated because St. (34) 2 From where 'the' action 'goes to where all' place 'is 'because the brains are' Should be used as they go to the point of comparison.)
 All Unicillary